robbiekruszynski/TG_Folder_Export/README.md

 ```
 npx ts-node generateSessionString.ts
 ```

 Follow the on-screen prompts to log in.
-Once complete, add the session string to your .env file.
+Once finished, please add the session string to your .env file.

 5. Run the Export Script
 To export chats: